shelby/feedback/SECURITY.md

 Once a report is validated, we will work with you to investigate, remediate, and coordinate disclosure.
 We may request additional information or a safe channel for sharing sensitive artifacts.

 ## Bug Bounty Status
-We do not currently run a public bug bounty or offer monetary rewards.
+We do not currently run a public bug bounty program or offer monetary rewards.
 We still appreciate responsible disclosures and will credit researchers when possible.

 ## Additional Information
-- Our current security.txt file lives at `https://shelby.xyz/security.txt`.
+- Our current security.txt file lives at: `https://shelby.xyz/security.txt`
 - For non-security issues (bugs, feature requests, questions), please continue to use the standard GitHub issue templates referenced in `README.md`.